Due to lack of both professional and public awareness of this condition, IGT families' claims are met with disbelief and criticism.

 2. An Insatiable Baby.
-Beginning the first night after the birth, our daughter wanted to nurse almost non-stop.
+Beginning the first night after the birth, our daughter wanted to nurse almost non-stop,

 3. Only 1 wet diaper a day.
 Her wet diapers contained “brick dust” which is

-I did not hear a swallowing sound was until I began supplementation.
+I did not hear a swallowing sound until I began supplementation.

 home visit nurse came over and we found that our 7 lb 2 oz baby had dropped to 6 lbs, 3 oz. (she would later drop to 6 lbs).

 1. I always breastfed prior to supplementing.

 SNS (tube formula feeding via sucking on the nipple so as to stimulate milk production).

 3. I took Fenugreek tablets, and a

 4. I used Jack Newman's Breast Compression method.
 I also had an e-mail exchange with Mr. Newman which was unhelpful.

-hospital grade electric pump but would barely get enough milk to even cover the bottom of the bottle.
+hospital grade electric pump but would barely get enough milk to cover the bottom of the bottle.
 I was told by the many lactation consultants

-6. I had many, many sessions with lactation consulants at my local hospital.
+I had many, many sessions with lactation consulants at my local hospital.